$N$-detachable pairs in 3-connected matroids II: life in $X$: The non-triad case

 Now we may assume that $\{x_1,x_1',c,d\}$ is a circuit, and $\{x_2,c,d,y\}$ and $\{x_2',c,d,y'\}$ are circuits for some distinct $y,y' \in W-c$.
 By circuit elimination, $\{x_2,x_2',c,y,y'\}$ contains a circuit, and, by orthogonality with the triad $\{x_1,x_1',c\}$ of $M \ba d$, this circuit is $\{x_2,x_2',y,y'\}$.

 We will show that $M \ba x_1' \ba y'$ is $3$-connected and has an $N$-minor, using a similar approach as in the case where $\{x_1,x_2,c,d\}$ is a circuit.
-Firstly, observe that $M \ba x_1' \ba y'$ has an $N$-minor, using the same argument as in this other case.
+Firstly, observe that $M \ba x_1' \ba y'$ has an $N$-minor, using a similar argument as in this other case.

 Suppose that $\{x_1',y'\}$ is contained in a $4$-element cocircuit~$C^*$ of $M$.
 We claim that $C^* \subseteq X \cup \{c,d,y'\}$.
 By orthogonality, $C^*$ meets $X-x_1'$ and $\{x_1,c,d\}$.
 Thus if $C^* \nsubseteq X \cup \{c,d,y'\}$, then $\{x_1,x_1',y\} \subseteq C^*$.
 But $C^*$ also meets $\{x_2',c,d\}$, so $C^* \subseteq X \cup \{c,d,y'\}$ as claimed.
 In particular, $y' \in \cocl(X \cup \{c,d\})$.
-Observe that since $r^*(X \cup \{c,d,y,y'\})=4$ and $\lambda(X \cup \{c,d,y,y'\}) \ge 2$, we have $r^*(X \cup \{c,d,y,y'\}) \ge 6$.
+Observe that since $r(X \cup \{c,d,y,y'\})=4$ and $\lambda(X \cup \{c,d,y,y'\}) \ge 2$, we have $r^*(X \cup \{c,d,y,y'\}) \ge 6$.
 But $r^*(X \cup \{c,d\})=4$, so $y' \notin \cocl(X \cup \{c,d\})$; a contradiction.
 So $\{x_1',y'\}$ is not contained in a $4$-element cocircuit~$C^*$ of $M$.

 Now, if $M\ba x_1' \ba y'$ is not $3$-connected, then it has a $2$-separation $(P,Q)$ where we may assume $\{x_1,c,d\} \subseteq P$, and $P$ is fully closed.
 If $x_2' \in P$, then $y' \in \cl_{M \ba x_1'}(P)$, so $(P \cup y', Q)$ is a $2$-separation of $M \ba x_1'$; a contradiction.
 So $x_2' \in Q$, and it follows that $x_2 \in Q$, due to the cocircuit $\{x_2,x_2',c,d\}$, and $y \in Q$, due to the circuit $\{x_2,c,d,y\}$.
 Now $\{x_2,x_2',y\} \subseteq Q$, so $y' \in \cl(Q)$ and $(P, Q \cup y')$ is a $2$-separation of $M\ba x_1'$; a contradiction.
 Hence $M \ba x_1' \ba y'$ is $3$-connected, so \cref{crucifixi} holds. \end{slproof}